input-output-hk/partner-chains/toolkit/pallets/block-production-log/README.md

 ## Hooks

-The Block Production Log pallet implements the following FRAME hooks to ensure proper handling of block production records:

-### on_initialize

-The `on_initialize` hook is called at the beginning of each block's execution, before any extrinsics are processed.
-For the Block Production Log pallet, this hook performs essential setup for inherent data verification:
+The Block Production Log pallet implements the `on_initialize` hook which is called at the beginning of each block's execution:

 ```rust
 fn on_initialize(n: BlockNumberFor<T>) -> Weight {